Julia Bell (geneticist): Publications

 Bell wrote most of the sections in the unique series The Treasury of Human Inheritance published by the Galton Laboratory between 1909 and 1956.
 She was sole or lead author for all sections of Volume II: Nettleship Memorial Volume on Anomalies and Diseases of the Eye (1933), Volume IV: Nervous Diseases and Muscular Dystrophies (1948), and Volume V: On Hereditary Digital Anomalies (1951–58).
 Bell's "combination of mathematical training, genetic knowledge and clinical expertise yielded numerous important insights into human inheritance first appearing in the Treasury," Harper noted.
 Julia Bell's Treasury of Human Inheritance "remains a valuable scientific as well as an historical record of the genetics of a range of important inherited disorders."

+Julia Bell contributed to The Treasury of Human Inheritance which was an early publication in human genetics.
+The project was meant to document and classify hereditary disorders through detailed case studies and familial histories.
+She was involved in organizing and compiling clinical data to help establish more regulated descriptions of genetic conditions.
+The publication became a reference for physicians and researchers in the field of genetics.

 In 1937, Julia Bell published a landmark article with J. B. S. Haldane which reported a linkage between the genes for colourblindness and haemophilia on the X chromosome.
 This discovery was a key step toward the mapping of the human genome.

 In 1943, Bell co-authored with James Purdon Martin a paper on the link between a form of intellectual disability in children and the X-chromosomes of the parents, with the condition subsequently being named Martin–Bell syndrome.
 It is now known as fragile X syndrome.

 Julia Bell's 1951 work 'On Brachydactyly and Symphalangism' in Volume V: On Hereditary Digital Anomalies (1951–58) for The Treasury of Human Inheritance series was foundational for later research into the medical syndrome brachydactyly.

 Julia Bell kept working actively for many years.
+Her work contributed to the early development of clinical genetics by combining medical observation with hereditary analysis.
+Her research helped shape approaches to understand patterns of inherited diseases as they later became central to modern genetics.
+With her documentation and organization of genetic disorders, she contributed to the shift of human genetics to a more clinical science.
 At age 82 and still working for the Galton Laboratory, she published "On rubella in pregnancy" in The British Medical Journal.
 She retired at age 86; she kept in touch with genetics until her death at the age of 100.

+Legacy

+Julia Bell's contributions are recognized in the history of human and medical genetics.
+Her work on classifying hereditary diseases and contribution in early genetic publications helped shape the way others approach genetic disorders.
+Her contributions are relevant to understanding the development of modern genetics and medical classification systems.